lociii/django-model-utils/docs/utilities.rst

 changed
 ~~~~~~~
 Returns a dictionary of all fields that have been changed since the last save
-and the values of the fields during the last save:
+and the values of the fields during the last save omitting fields listed in
+the exclude parameter:

 .. code-block:: pycon